Start date: October 2019

 Institute of Photonics:

-The Institute of Photonics (IoP), established in 1996, is a commercially-oriented research unit at the University of Strathclyde, the Times Higher Education UK University of the Year 2012/13 and UK Entrepreneurial University of the Year 2013/14.
+The Institute of Photonics (IoP), part of the Department of Physics, is a centre of excellence in applications-oriented research at the University of Strathclyde - the Times Higher Education UK University of the Year 2012/13 and UK Entrepreneurial University of the Year 2013/14.
 The Institute’s key objective is to bridge the gap between academic research and industrial applications and development in the area of photonics.
-The offices and laboratories of the IoP are based in Strathclyde’s Glasgow city centre campus.
-We are part of the Strathclyde Technology and Innovation Centre (TIC) initiative and co-located with the Fraunhofer Centre for Applied Photonics.
+The IoP is located in the £100M Technology and Innovation Centre on Strathclyde’s Glasgow city centre campus, where it is co-located with the UK’s first Fraunhofer Research Centre.
 Researchers at the IoP are active in a broad range of photonics fields under the areas of Photonic Devices, Advanced Lasers and Neurophotonics, please see: http://www.strath.ac.uk/science/physics/instituteofphotonics/ourresearch/

 To enter our PhD programme applicants require an upper-second or first class BSc Honours degree, or a Masters qualification of equal or higher standard, in Physics, Engineering or a related discipline.
 Full funding, covering fees and stipend, is available for UK and EU nationals only.